turbot/steampipe-docs/docs/reference/cli/query.md

 To open the interactive query shell, run `steampipe query` with no arguments.
 The query shell provides a way to explore your data and run multiple queries.

 If a query string is passed on the command line then it will be run immediately and the command will exit.
 Alternatively, you may specify one or more files containing SQL statements.
-You can run multiple SQL files by passing a glob or a space separated list of file names.
+You can run multiple SQL files by passing a glob or a space-separated list of file names.

 If the Steampipe service was previously started by `steampipe service start`, steampipe will connect to the service instance - otherwise, the query command will start the `service`.
 At the end of the query command or session, if other sessions have not connected to the `service` already, the `service` will be shutdown.
-If other session have already connected to the `service`, then the last session to exit will shutdown the `service`.
+If other sessions have already connected to the `service`, then the last session to exit will shutdown the `service`.

 ## Usage
 Run Steampipe [interactive query shell](/docs/query/query-shell):